-Outside of school, I prepared and gave a TEDx talk about Science and Us—why I started it, what we’ve done, and some of my hot takes on education.
-I also gave a version of this talk at the VIP reception of HUBweek, a festival of arts, science, and technology.
-Co-founder Linda Henry, who co-owns The Boston Globe and the Boston Red Sox, introduced me as the “embodiment of HUBweek.”
-Shook.
-I’m still working on S&U and ran into personal challenges dedicating consistent time to it and becoming a better leader.
+Outside of school, I prepared and gave a TEDx talk about Science and Us—why I started it, what we've done, and some of my hot takes on education.
+I'm still working on S&U, and ran into personal challenges dedicating consistent time to it and becoming a better leader.

 I built a website for We Are America, a project working with 1300+ students and teachers across 25 states to share stories and spark conversations about what it means to be American.
 My WAA teammates and I spoke at the Boston Book Festival!
 I was blown away by how many people lined up to buy our books after the panel.
-The Boston Globe also published my WAA story.
-I can’t read it because of the paywall, but the president of MIT apparently could, and he emailed me congratulations!
+My story from WAA was also published in The Boston Globe.
+I can't read it because of the paywall, but the president of MIT apparently could, and he personally emailed me congratulations!

 College life is great, but breaks from it are very welcome.
 In the past two weeks, I've: